alvinj/AlRadioServer/README.md

 ![My Raspberry Pi radio - UI on the Android tablet](docs/images/raspberry-pi-radio-ui-android-tablet.jpg "My Raspberry Pi radio - UI on the Android tablet")

+As you might be able to see from that photo, the web UI is definitely not ideal for the Android tablet.
+As a result, I'm thinking about writing a separate "mobile" client for it.

 This is a screenshot of the UI on my iPad:

 ![My Raspberry Pi radio - UI on my iPad](docs/images/raspberry-pi-radio-ui-ipad.jpg "My Raspberry Pi radio - UI on my iPad")